 Dominant’s girls were still in their woolly knickers which were beginning to smell somewhat and some even thought they harboured The Clap.
 For certain the woolly knickers of the rampage were no longer the finest in the land, Ricardo’s cotton dainties were not only beautiful they were also clean.
 And strangely his girls were Clap free.
 Dominant tried placating his own rampage by further discriminating taxes on the cotton cloth but it was difficult and very expensive to collect and there was crowd trouble and restlessness.
 It seemed everyone now resented Dominant.

-Moreover very soon Dominant became dependant on the taxes he extracted from all Ricardo’s tricks.
-And strangely it seemed Dominant was using Ricardo's taxes to buy Ricardo's cottons.
+Moreover very soon Dominant became dependent on the taxes he extracted from all Ricardo’s tricks.
+And strangely it seemed Dominant was now using Ricardo's taxes to buy Ricardo's cottons.
 What stupidity was this?
 Ricardo mulled and investigated his thoughts.
 The taxes had already reduced his output and his enterprise and then his own money was being used to buy his own output to pleasure the rampage?
 Was Ricardo paying twice, another double whammy?

 Things got worse for Dominant.
 Although his girls were now arrayed in Ricardo's cottons and the Clap seemed to have disappeared, Dominant himself became infected with The Creep.
 The symptoms were insidious, he couldn't be bothered if it didn't matter and grew fat and slothful.
 More stealing, more taxes, and quotas and rents and regulations, from High Command and all sorts of inspired interference and redesign didn't seem to help.
 Problems, it seemed, queued up.